avastmick/consensus/chapters/00-prologue.md

 We all wanted to rights some wrongs too, I suppose.
 No one wants to live their life the villain, and many of us were still thought by others to be just that.
 To paraphrase a dear friend of mine: there were no black hats in this story, nor any white.
 We were all of us to blame for what happened.

-#### Postscript
+#### Postscript - (Some years later)

-What follows here is that book.
+*What follows here is that book.
 I recorded many of the meetings I had and tried to be as accurate as possible in transcription.
 The dialogues transcribed took place when I travelled to meet the people involved a year or more after the events of the story.
-In some cases, and where I could, they tell the story directly, in their own words, with only my editorial alteration.
+In some cases, and where I could, they tell the story directly, in their own words, with only my editorial alteration.*

-I could not publish the book then, as hoped, but now, years later, with all those involved gone or dead, I can.
+*I could not publish the book then, as hoped, but now, years later, with all those involved gone or dead, I can.*

-*Charles Godwin, August, 20\*\**
+*-Charles Godwin, August, 20\*\**